 The gNB is responsible for constructing the Mapped Cell ID based on the UE location info received from the UE, if available.
 The mapping may be pre-configured (e.g., up to operator's policy) or up to implementation.

 NOTE 3: As described in TS 23.501 [3], the User Location Information may enable the AMF to determine whether the UE is allowed to operate at its present location.
-Pre-configuration of special mapped cell identifiers may be used to indicate areas outside the serving PLMN's country.”
+Special Mapped Cell identifiers may be used to indicate areas outside the serving PLMN's country.”

 UE location aspects